Towns & Villages of the Lake District

 The North East

-An area moulded by centuries of farming, this region boasts some of the most challenging mountain ascents like Helvellyn, as well as the unique Z-shaped Ullswater lake.
+An area moulded by centuries of farming, this region boasts some of the most challenging mountain ascents, such as Helvellyn, as well as the unique Z-shaped Ullswater Lake.

 A view of Penrith